Title IX Coordinator

 - If the complainant has a right to appeal the result under applicable university policies, the respondent will have the same right.
 Written notice of any applicable appeal procedures will be provided to the respondent at the time the respondent receives notice of the result.

-Interim Measures may include, but are not limited to:
+These measures may include, but are not limited to:

-- No Contact Orders restricting encounters and communications between the parties during the course of the investigation and disciplinary proceeding;
+- No Contact Orders restricting encounters and communications between the parties

 - Academic accommodations, including but not limited to deadline extensions, incompletes, course changes or late drops, or other arrangements as appropriate;